lsst-sqre/sqr-063/index.rst

 #.
 XML is used for all responses.
    Modern web architectures have largely abandoned XML in favor of JSON or (for high performance APIs) Protobufs.
-   Generating XML is tedious and lacks first-class support in web frameworks.
+   Generating XML is tedious and lacks first-class support in web frameworks, which significantly increases implementation costs because of the need to add an XML templating or generation layer.
+   JSON generation and parsing is built-in and transparent in modern web frameworks and is generally the default, so returning XML also requires overriding all of the defaults.
    Parsing XML is similarly tedious and prone to a large number of `security issues <https://docs.python.org/3/library/xml.html#xml-vulnerabilities>`__.

 #.
 VOTable error messages as specified in DALI do not separate the required error code from the additional details in the required ``<INFO>`` tag contents.
    Since it is using XML, this seems like a missed opportunity.
    It also doesn't provide a mechanism for separating a short error message from extended error details (such as a backtrace), even though UWS indicates this is desirable and provides its own mechanism to lift an error summary into the job list.

 #.
-SODA requires each cutout parameter produce a separate result file, which forbids returning a single FITS file with all cutouts included (which seems like a better data model for services that can handle it).
+SODA requires each cutout filter parameter produce a separate result file, which forbids returning a single FITS file with all cutouts included (which seems like a better data model for services that can handle it).

 #.
 SODA requires accepting invalid filter parameters for a given data ID and indicating that they are invalid solely by having the corresponding result be a ``text/plain`` document starting with an error code.
    This seems needlessly opaque and requires the client intuit that some of their requests fail by noticing the MIME type of some of the responses.